Submitting Results played outside Scotland

 Junior additions: These do not apply to FIDE grades.

 Leading Players NB: It is expected that all leading adult and junior players will submit all results.
 This is not optional.
-To ensure that all selections are made on the same basis all leading junior and senior players must submit all results.
+To ensure that all selections are made on the same basis all leading junior and senior players must submit all results (ie all results in relation to which outside events and games are eligible).

 General Player International selection will not be an issue for the majority of players.
 In those cases it is up to the individual player to decide what they want to do about games they play outside Scotland.
 CS will be happy to rate outside results free of charge for members only.
 Games outside Scotland will not be rated for non-members.
 Players must be consistent in the way they submit outside results.
 Either you submit all your outside results every year or you submit none.
 You cannot be selective.